In 2016-17, Ashley Jahn is in her fifth year as an assistant coach with the Tennessee swimming and diving program.

 A former collegiate swimmer and water polo player for Air Force, Jahn spent two years as an assistant coach at UNLV and Idaho prior to arriving at Tennessee.
-She was previously a graduate assistant with the Lady Vols for two seasons from 2008-10.
+She was previously a graduate assistant with the women's team for two seasons from 2008-10.

 In Jahn's first season on Rocky Top in 2013, Tennessee enjoyed strong dual meet and championship seasons as a combined program.
 The Lady Vols won their first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
 Meanwhile, the Vols took fourth at SECs and 16th at NCAAs.